microsoft/abstrakt/docs/usage.md

 	}

-Pipe visualise output to Graphviz producing a file called result.png (assumes Graphviz is installed and can be called from the location abstrakt is being run)
+Pipe visualize output to Graphviz producing a file called result.png (assumes Graphviz is installed and can be called from the location abstrakt is being run)

-	abstrakt visualise -f ./examples/constellation/sample_consteallation.yaml | dot -Tpng > result.png
+	abstrakt visualize -f ./examples/constellation/sample_consteallation.yaml | dot -Tpng > result.png